NHS-NGS/GeL2MDT/Docker/README.md

 ### Caveats / To do...

 - This runs the app using the Django development webservice - this needs to be rebuild with Nginx or Apache
-- I have not configured the `DAILY_UPDATE.sh` script yet.
+- I have not configured the `DAILY_UPDATE.sh` script yet
-- Need to think about permissions for the host directories.
+- Need to think about permissions for the host directories

 Contact:
 philip.davidson2@nhs.net